Badri-R-S/Pitch_Yaw_Estimation/README.md

  <p align="center">
   <img src="resources/Segmentation.png" width="500">
 </p>

-      The hood of the car and dynamic objects are masked using DeeplabV3

 * Find feature points in one frame and use Lucas-Kanade Optical Flow method, to estimate the displacement and direction of motion onto the next frame.

  <p align="center">